r57zone/EasyNotes/README.md

 If you want to leave the old date when editing a note then on mobile phones you need to click on the date and on the PC hold down the "Shift" key when you click on the done button.

-Apps have a dark theme.
+Apps have a dark theme and automatic switching to it in the dark time.

+Full tablet support is also present.
 ## Setup
 ### Sync of the mobile apps
 1. Reserve a permanent IP address for a computer with a Windows application.
 This is done in the settings of the Wi-Fi router in the "DHCP" section.